ruiqiizhou/BigDataProject/README.md

 ### Support

+For support, email
+- ruiqizhou@vanderbilt.edu
+- jiaying.liang@vanderbilt.edu
+- ningyi.han@vanderbilt.edu
-For support, email ruiqizhou@vanderbilt.edu or open an issue in the GitHub repository.
+or open an issue in the GitHub repository.

 ---